 Cast & Crew

-Chris is excited to make his Halifax performing debut here at The Grafton Street Dinner Theatre.
-Raised in The Annapolis Valley, Chris has always been active in the arts community singing in the choir, performing in community theatre, and being involved in the Music program in school.
-His passion for music and performance then accompanied him to the Vocal performance program at Acadia University.
-There, Chris studied Classical/Operatic voice, Musical theatre, as well as theatre acting.
-Chris' most recent roles include Fred Voss - CBC's Pure, Rapunzel's Prince - Into the Woods, and Chebutykin - Three Sisters.
+Chris Bolton is excited to come back to perform at Grafton Street Dinner Theatre for his fifth show with the company.
+You may remember him from his past roles as Stuart In Will You Still Love Me Tomorrow?, Fizz in Ahead by a Century; Will in Viva Las Vegas!, and Baron in The Show Must Go On.
+Raised in The Annapolis Valley, Chris has always been active in the arts community; singing in choir, performing in community theatre, and being involved in the Music program in school.
+This passion for music and performance then accompanied him to the Vocal Performance program at Acadia University.
+There, Chris studied ClassicaVOperatic Voice, Musical Theatre, as well as Theatre Acting.
+Chris' other roles include Fred Voss in CBC's Pure, Rapunzel's Prince in Into the woods, and Chebutykin in Three Sisters.

 James started in theatre right here at GSDT in the ABBA production, Take A Chance On Me.
 He then moved behind the scenes as a sound tech, then in front again as Assistant Bartend¬er, then Lead Bartender.
 Now he's changing roles again, back to where it all began.
 Hailing originally from British Columbia, with 18 years in Ottawa in between, James moved to Nova Scotia in 2013.
 With a background in music and sound engi¬neering, James can usually be found writing, playing, or playing with music.